 Many of the policies identified in the LTCP will require funding to deliver.
-However, councils no longer receive funding directly to spend on transport improvements.
+However, councils no longer receive funding directly to spend on transport improvements and we do not currently have funding for all of the proposals identified.
 We will therefore work hard to identify alternative funding sources to enable delivery of the LTCP.
 Key potential funding sources are outlined below.